 - i.
 Sub-Assurances: - a.
-Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.
+Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable

 For each performance measure the State will use to assess compliance with the statutory assurance (or sub-assurance), complete the following.
 Where possible, include numerator/denominator.